 Group categorization: Animals were classified as pro-social if their bias score differed significantly from a bootstrapped reference permutation distribution.
 This permutation distribution of social bias scores consisted of N = 5000 draws of 10x2 sessions, with the percentage of BR choice of these sessions randomly assigned to partner and toy labels.
-For each of such draws, the resulting social bias score was calculated, generating a distribution of 5000 permuted social bias scores that followed a normal distribution.
+For each of such draws, the resulting social bias score was calculated, generating a distribution.
 The 95% percentile of this distribution was selected as a benchmark social bias score, and subsequently the actual social bias score of each animal was then tested for significance against this condition-randomized social bias benchmark value.